Is Your Website Costing You Staff? The Ultimate 10-Minute Recruitment Audit

 Audit Step 2: The 'PDF Menu' Deterrent & Tech Sophistication

 If your digital menu is a static PDF, you are inadvertently sending a signal to every potential hire: "We are an analogue business."
 For a skilled Head Chef or a tech-savvy General Manager, an unsearchable, 'zoom-and-scroll' menu is a digital hurdle that suggests a workplace stuck in the past.
-It implies that if your customer-facing tech is clunky, your internal systems—like rotas and stock take—are likely just as cumbersome.
+It implies that if your customer-facing tech is clunky, your internal systems — like rotas and stock take — are likely just as cumbersome.

-Signaling Efficiency with AI Menu Parsing
+Signalling Efficiency with AI Menu Parsing

 A modern chef using a tablet in a professional kitchen, representing a workplace that values efficiency and up-to-date technology.